huangwei-pku/huangwei-pku.github.io/research.md

 ### Publications & Forthcoming

+**The Educational and Labor Market Consequences of Teenage Exposure to Rural Land Decollectivization in China.** with Zhian Hu, Wei Luo, Wuyue You, and Chuanchuan Zhang.
+Conditionally Accepted at *Journal of Economic Behavior & Organization*.

 **Social Norms and the Impact of Early Life Events on Gender Inequality.** with Albert Park and Wei Luo, Accepted by *Journal of Human Resources*.

 [**One-Child Policy, Marriage Distortion and Welfare Loss.**](https://doi.org/10.1162/rest_a_01332)